Subscribe for more language and linguistics than you can handle.

 Some personal notes from the creator.

 This was the first NativLang foray into language edutainment.
 In 2013 and early 2014, I poured my spare time into making each of these videos look, sound, educate and entertain a bit better than the last.
 It took a huge effort to get these just right.
-Eventually, this playlist spawned the more recent - and even more production-intensive - edupop series you can find on my channel page.
+Eventually, this playlist spawned the more recent animations you can find on my channel page.

-There are many things I don't like about this playlist, but the subject - language - is something I love.
+There are many things I don't like about this playlist, but language is something I still love.
 The issues tackled here are fascinating.
-Plus, this series beckoned me to reconnect with my creativity and work on my own art, music and animations.
+Plus, this series beckoned me to reconnect with my creativity and work on my own art, code and even music.

 The personal travel journal of a language lover.
 Travel shows often claim that people speak through their food, their architecture and their history.
 I don't disagree, but I think that the local people most often speak through their words!
 So come explore the quirks of a destination through the words and sounds of its languages.